- Life & Money

 How Does a 401(k) Work When You Retire?

 Over the course of your working years, you diligently contribute to your 401(k) in preparation for retirement.
 But what happens once you actually get there?
-Retirement marks a major life transition — and it’s also a time to switch from saving your money to generating income with your savings.
+Retirement marks a major life transition—which includes switching from saving your money to generating income with your savings.

 So how does a 401(k) work when you retire?
-For starters, it can be an essential source of income when you exit the workforce.
-But before you start withdrawing money from your 401(k), it’s a good idea to build a plan to create your retirement income.
+While it will be an essential source of income when you exit the workforce it’s a good idea to build a more comprehensive plan to create your retirement income.
 Here’s what you can expect from your 401(k) when you retire.

 How does a 401(k) work when you retire?